hexoul/aws-lambda-eth-proxy/README.md

 # Ethereum JSON-RPC on AWS Lambda
-AWS Lambda code to call and relay JSON-RPC of ethereum written in Golang Even this project try porting web3 to Golang
+AWS Lambda code to call and relay JSON-RPC of ethereum written in Golang.

+In addition, this project try porting web3 to Golang.

+Furthermore IPFS will be applied to this project to maximize service utility by supporting token development.

 # Usage
 1. Build